Natikrajtheboss/Natikrajtheboss/README.md

 - 👋 Hi, I’m @Natikrajtheboss
 - 👀 I’m interested in coding and Minecraft
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me...
-- 😄 Pronouns: Suryanshu Jack
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can speak 5 laguages in which 3 of them are Indian and 2 of them are international.
+- ⚡ Fun fact: I only have mobile to code😅

 <!---
 Natikrajtheboss/Natikrajtheboss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.